khuramfayyaz/aws-kinesis-streaming-pipeline/README.md

 4. **Amazon S3**
    - Stores processed JSON data.
-   - ⚠️ Note: JSON files cannot be directly used for **live stream analysis** in Power BI.

 5. **AWS Athena / Additional Lambda**
    - Query or transform JSON data into formats suitable for analytics (e.g., Parquet or CSV) for live dashboards.